 4. The Company – innovation and giving back

 Lightspeed’s vision is to create products that protect and save lives.
 We create products that are designed by pilots for pilots and focus solely on general aviation.
 Because of that, we know more about what pilots need today and how to anticipate what pilots will need in the future.

 Lightspeed’s agility allows us to drive innovation and introduce features and upgrades long before competitors.
 Examples of these include auto-shutoff, com priority, conformal foam ear seals, AA batteries, rechargeable battery power, integrated apps and more.
 Many of these are commonplace in aviation headsets today but pioneered by Lightspeed guided by the company’s understanding of the flight environment.
-This can best be seen in the new Delta Zulu.
-Delta Zulu not only has the best ANR Lightspeed has ever made, but it layers on life saving and life changing features never before imagined in an aviation headset.
-For more information about Delta Zulu click here.
+This can best be seen in the new Lightspeed Delta Zulu.
+The Lightspeed Delta Zulu not only has the best ANR Lightspeed has ever made, but it layers on life saving and life changing features never before imagined in an aviation headset.
+For more information about the Lightspeed Delta Zulu click here.

 Lightspeed is dedicated to growing the aviation community and is privileged to pay it forward through numerous philanthropic efforts.
 Donations have included hundreds of Zulu 3 headsets through the Ray Scholars program with EAA, years of donations to the EAA Young Eagles, AOPA’s You Can Fly programs, and countless schools, flying clubs and other charitable organizations in general aviation.